ozhen/WhatToEat/README.md

 Always spend a lot of time thinking about what you should eat for breakfast/lunch/dinner?
 Well, this web application is perfect for you!

 ## Features:
+1. User can view his/her eating history.
-1. User perferneces from the user's eating history.
+1. User can save preferences from the eating history.
 2. Food recommendations based on the current time and weather.

 ## Prerequisites